HealthTeacher/style-guide/HTML.md

 ## 4. Attribute order
-HTML attributes should be listed in an order that reflects the fact that class names are the primary interface through which CSS and JavaScript select elements.
+HTML attributes should be listed in an order that reflects the fact that class names are the primary interface through which CSS selects elements.

 1. `class`
 2. `id`